propelorm/Propel2/documentation/reference/buildtime-configuration.markdown

 You can also create a global `build.properties` file in the same directory as Propel's `default.properties` file.
 For users who have installed Propel using PEAR, this will be in PEAR data directory structure.

-### On the Command Line ###

-You can also specify properties on the command line when you invoke Propel.
-The command line accepts a camelCase version of the property name.
-So for instance, to set the value of the `propel.some.other.property` property using the command line, type:

-    > propel-gen /path/to/project -Dpropel.someOtherProperty#value

->**Tip**<br />There is no space between the -D and the property name.

 ## Property List ##

 ### General Build Settings ###